raoulritter/mistral-a16z-hackathon/README.md

   - OpenAI Whisper (for speech recognition)

-  - Pixtral by Moistral AI (for natural language processing and task understanding)
+  - Pixtral by Mistral AI (for natural language processing and task understanding)

 - Image Processing: OpenCV

-- Frontend and input loadinga
+- Frontend and input loading
     React and NextJs.